opencodeiiita/Competitive_Coding/README.md

   <li>Edit, commit and push the changes.</li>
   <li>Create the PR according to the format mentioned in the PULL_REQUEST_TEMPLATE.md.</li>
 </ul>

+## Note
+It is totally upon the mentors to close the issue, you can't make any pull request after the issue is closed.
+Once your PR has some mistake and is closed you cant make any further PR's.
+All PR's will be reviewed and merged at the end of the day.
+Only first correct PR for each erronous bug/issue will be considered.

 Happy Debugging ! :v: